HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

     helm uninstall sd-helm --namespace sd

 #### Non-root deployment
 There is an important consideration to take into account about the SNMP adapter when deploying the SD Closed Loop as non-root: when running as a different user than root the adapter will not be able to listen on the default port 162, instead you will need to set `SDCONF_asr_adapters_manager_port` to a non-privileged port (e.g. 10162) and then if necessary, you can redirect to the public port 162 (-p 162:10162/udp).
+This is especially important to take into account when deploying to **OpenShift**.
 ### SD Provisioner Deployment
 In order to install SD provisioner example using Helm, the SD Helm repos must be added using the following commands: